sayeedkhalshi/content-creation/concept-book/perspectives.md

 A perspective is a system, a perspectie is a story.
-A logic isn't valid outside of that perspective
+A logic isn't valid outside of that perspective.

+1. Perspectives makes story
+2. Perspectives connects topics and perspectives
+3. Perspectives is the only thing people learns when they learn, information and wording don't matter much.
+4. Without perspectives informations are useless.
+5. Learning is learning perspectives and skill is knowing a lot of perspectives.

+You see, deep down when you have a feeling, intuition, learning, it doesn't have a text attached to it.
+You can express a good portion of it using you full body vibe.
+People can get that easily and take that in instead of just words coming out.

 Multipurperspective- a lot of perspective to understand a topic for a Goal until you are confused.
 This is Learning confusion.
 There in app - Goal(people can create goal and all are available for others)- since a goal(mini, micro, big, huge goals) is Topics,